bxparks/rpn83p/docs/USER_GUIDE.md

 scientific RPN calculators made in the world today.
 This means that students on limited budget are unlikely to be exposed to an RPN calculator.
-Without an influx of new RPN users, RPN calculators will slowly disappear as the previous generation of RPN users slowly drift into old age.
+Without an influx of new RPN users, RPN calculators will slowly disappear as the previous generation of RPN users slowly drifts into old age.

 RPN83P hopes to be the easiest and cheapest gateway into the world of RPN calculators for the next generation of users.